gowong/material-sheet-fab/README.md

 ```

 ### Proguard
-Modify your proguard configuration (if necessary).
+Modify your proguard configuration (if your app is using Proguard).
 ```java
 -keep class io.codetail.animation.arcanimator.** { *; }
 ```